pokusio/le-defi/README.md

 ## The broken list board

+To make the challenge more exicting, I will hit a lot of projects whose name start with the **`b`**  letter, so that none of them escape the challenge.

 * **The Helm project/ethereum** provides a set of "curated" charts :!
   * published in their "curated charts" a broken recipe about `ethereum`, which does not work :